nypublicradio/audiogram/INSTALL.md

 ### Updating Node.js

-If you get an error about `path.isAbsolute` not being a function, you're running a pretty old version of [Node.js/NPM](https://nodejs.org/).
-Upgrading to anything later than v0.11.2 should help.
+If you get an error about `path.isAbsolute` not being a function or about `use strict`, you're running a pretty old version of [Node.js/NPM](https://nodejs.org/).
+Upgrading to anything later than v4.0.0 should help.

 ### Installing FFmpeg with the compilation guide